kandyshan/Ann-Data-Analytics-Portfolio/README.md

 I’m passionate about data’s potential to solve real-world challenges and I'm on a mission to empower 1 million professionals through my learning initiative, Dariska.

-🔗 Connect with me on LinkedIn | Explore my work below ⬇️
+🔗 Connect with me on LinkedIn

 ## Connect
 - [LinkedIn](https://www.linkedin.com/in/ann-kandie-121b3481/)